adidas/docs/python/aws_deployment/how_to_starter_pyramid.rst

 Code Deployment
 ===============

-We''ll use the same zip archive upload via console style that was used in the Hello World app because it doesn't require knowledge of EB CLI or boto.
+We'll use the same zip archive upload via console style that was used in the Hello World app post because it doesn't require knowledge of EB CLI or boto.

 Steps